 - Other (medical directors, fellowship directors, etc.)

-- If there are more than 55 applicants meeting the criteria, those who applied earliest will receive preference.
+- If there are more applicants meeting the criteria than available space, those who applied earliest will receive preference.

-- One week following the close of the application process, the class roster will be announced and applicants will be notified whether or not they were accepted.
+- Three weeks following the close of the application process, the class roster will be announced and applicants will be notified whether or not they were accepted.
 At that time, those accepted into the fellowship may pay by credit card or check.
 Payment will be required three weeks in advance of the first session.
-The tuition fee is $5,500.00.
+The tuition fee is $6,000.00.

 - Those who were not accepted may choose to be placed on a waiting list in case of cancellations.